onflow/flow-go/state/protocol/protocol_state/Readme.md

 Orthogonality means that state machines can operate completely independently and work on disjoint sub-states.
 By convention, they all consume the same inputs (incl. the ordered sequence of Service Events sealed in one block).
-In other words, each state machine $S_0, S_1,\ldots$ has full visibility into the inputs, but each draws their on independent conclusions (maintain their own exclusive state).
+In other words, each state machine $S_0, S_1,\ldots$ has full visibility into the inputs, but each draws their on independent conclusions (maintaining their own exclusive state).
-There is no information exchange between the state machines; one state machines cannot read the state of another.
+There is no information exchange between the state machines; one state machines cannot read the current state of another.

 We emphasize that this architecture choice does not prevent us of from implementing sequential state machines for certain use-cases.
 For example: state machine A provides its output as input to another state machine B. Here, the order of running the state machines matter.
 This order-dependency is not